Benezivas/algobattle/docs/problems/2dkp.md

 This of course does not at all ensure that the given solution is valid, yet.
 We did not yet check whether items overlap or extend beyond the boundaries of the knapsack.
-Since these checks are arguably beyond the scope of simple type checking, we implement these tests explicitely in the `validate_solution` method.
+Since these checks are arguably beyond the scope of simple type checking, we implement these tests explicitly in the `validate_solution` method.
 For convenience, we import the `itertools` library.

 ```python